simontran7/dev-notes/src/computer-systems/memory.md

 Although caches are designed to accelerate performance by keeping frequently used data close to the CPU, inefficient access patterns can cause the opposite effect.

 **Cache pollution** occurs when the cache is filled with data that is unlikely to be reused soon, displacing more valuable data that would have benefited from being cached.
-This often happens in workloads with poor temporal locality, s.
+This often happens in workloads with poor temporal locality.

 **Cache thrashing** is the phenomenon where different memory addresses repeatedly map to the same cache lines, causing constant evictions and reloads.
 Thrashing leads to a high miss rate and can degrade performance to the point where the cache provides little or no benefit.